Above: Selwood and Rowan Cottage, shown above in orange,

 bought the land on which the works extension alongside

-Marriott Street stands (and possible the buildings as well?)
+Marriott Street stands (and possibly the buildings as well?)

 from Charles Carr, probably the Stockport-born son of a